 e) the importance of working towards the establishment of standards-based monitoring and worldwide early-warning systems, based on telecommunications/ICTs, that are linked to national and regional networks and that facilitate emergency disaster response all over the world, particularly in high-risk regions;

-f) the role that the ITU Telecommunication Development Sector can play, through such means as the Global Symposium for Regulators, in collecting and disseminating a set of national regulatory best practices for telecommunication/ICT facilities for disaster prevention, mitigation and relief,
+f) the role that the ITU Telecommunication Development Sector can play, through such means as the Global Symposium for Regulators, in collecting and disseminating a set of national regulatory best practices for telecommunication/ICT facilities for disaster prevention, mitigation and relief;

+g) that standardization of many public safety features like Proximity Service, Group Call, in IMT networks (e.g. LTE) have been finalized and many more public safety network or devices features are being considered in later releases e.g. High power in specific bands for better coverage etc.;

+h) the need of interworking between IMT networks and PPDR networks e.g. TETRA, P25, DMR etc.;

+i) IMT network with public safety features will provided voice, video and data capabilities like high definition video surveillance, social media platforms,

 convinced

-that an international standard for communication of alert and warning information can assist in the provision of effective and appropriate humanitarian assistance and in mitigating the consequences of disasters, in particular in developing countries,
+a) that an international standard for communication of alert and warning information can assist in the provision of effective and appropriate humanitarian assistance and in mitigating the consequences of disasters, in particular in developing countries;

-resolves to instruct the Directors of the Bureaux
+b) that crowdsourcing will be an important source of information for rescue & relief agencies for PPDR and disaster management;

+c) that rescue and relief agencies would involve citizens/ residents in disaster affected area who will play an important role in managing disaster;

+d) that digital tools will be more effective and efficient in training not only rescue & relief agencies but also common public at the time of need (including pre-disaster phase) to follow safety measures,resolves to instruct the Directors of the Bureaux

 1 to continue their technical studies and to develop recommendations, through the ITU study groups, concerning technical and operational implementation, as necessary, of advanced solutions to meet the needs of public-protection and disaster-relief telecommunications/ICTs, taking into account the capabilities, evolution and any resulting transition requirements of existing systems, particularly those of many developing countries, for national and international operations;